-Opting for more eco-friendly means of transportation like walking and biking yields obvious benefits for environmental health, but it also benefits your personal health as well.
+Opting for more sustainable means of transportation like walking and biking yields obvious benefits for environmental health, but it also benefits your personal health as well.

 In addition to the physical activity and green aspects, getting regular exercise and time in the sun both help you snooze better at night.
 And, sleeping well can in turn benefit your body and mind in numerous ways.

-Walking and biking isn’t as idealistic as it may seem either.
-The U.S. Census estimates that about half of America lives within five miles of their place of work.
-Many of us are lucky enough to live in cities where it’s easy to commute via foot or bike at least part of the year, or could feasibly walk or bike for short errands.
+Walking and biking aren’t as idealistic as they may seem either.
+The U.S. Census estimates that the average American lives within a 26-minute commute to their place of work.
+Many of us are lucky enough to live in cities where it’s easy to commute via foot or bike for at least part of the year, or could feasibly walk or bike for short errands.

 Read on to learn about the advantages of walking and biking and tips for integrating it into your daily routine.